emsesp/docs/docs/Getting-Started.md

 ## Uploading the firmware

 The firmware is a single binary file.
-First decide whether you want to take the [current stable version](https://github.com/emsesp/EMS-ESP32/releases/latest) or risk it and take the [latest development version](https://github.com/emsesp/EMS-ESP32/releases/tag/latest) to have the latest features and possible bugs.
+First decide whether you want to take the [current stable version](https://github.com/emsesp/EMS-ESP32/releases/latest) or risk it and take the [latest development version](https://github.com/emsesp/EMS-ESP32/releases/tag/latest) to have the latest features and of course any possible bugs.

-!!! warning "Pay attention to the [Change Log](Change-Log) before upgrading for any breaking changes"
+!!! warning "Pay attention to the [Change Log](Version-Release-History) before upgrading for any breaking changes"

 ### First time install